 And so, Mayes C. Rubeo's Costume Design (also known for Apocalypto and Avatar) take the pre-established look of these characters and infuses them with bright neon colors and comic book kitsch elements in a clear call back to the 80's aesthetic.

 This is a fun costume design for a fun movie that allows you to look at these characters in a whole new light.

 So why is it an honorable mention?
-Well, we had two comic-book movies competing to make the list and, in the end, we do think that Wonder Woman's design had the harder task and therefore deserves more credit.
+Well, I had two comic-book movies competing to make the list and, in the end, I do think that Wonder Woman's design had the harder task and therefore deserves more credit.
 Still, this is a design worth talking about.